OpenWork-NZ/ANZLIC-Metadata-tool---EMA-edition/GettingStarted.md

 ### Step Three - Edit Metadata Record
 Completion of **Step Two**  opens a new metadata record in the **ICSM** edit view.
 ![ICSM editor](./images/tabGeneral.png)
 To start editing a metadata record, work through the tabs from left to right.
-Click on the tab name more further guance.
+Click on the tab name more further glance.
   1. [General](,/General-Metadata.html) - General information about the resource
   1. [Service](./Service-Metadata.html) - Special metadata related to services. *Visible for service metadata only.*
   1. [Contacts](./Contacts-Metadata.html) - Information about relevant parties to the resource or metadata